The-Trading-Parrot/ttp-platform-api-reference/docs/Authentication.md

 # Authentication

-Your client will ask the user to authenticate himself through the TTP website (thetradingparrot.com) by using the OAuth2 _Authorization Code_ grant type.
+Your client will ask the user to authenticate himself through the TTP website (thetradingparrot.com) by using either the OAuth2 _Authorization Code_ grant type.

 You will ask your user to `Login with thetradingparrot.com`, obtaing the access token and use that to authenticate your API requests.
 The details are explained in this document.